spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/40-remove-clusters.md

 # Force Delete a Cluster

-If a cluster is stuck in the **Deletion** state for a minimum of 15 minutes it becomes eligible for force deletion.
+If a cluster is stuck in the **Deleting** state for a minimum of 15 minutes, it becomes eligible for force deletion.
 You can force delete a cluster from the tenant and project admin scope.

-To force delete a cluster follow the same steps outlined above.
-However, after 15 minutes, a **Force Delete Cluster** option is available in the **Settings** drop-down menu.
-The **Settings** drop-down menu will provide you with an estimated time left before the force deletion becomes available.
+To force delete a cluster, follow the same steps outlined above.
+After 15 minutes, a **Force Delete Cluster** option is available in the **Settings drop-down Menu**.
+The drop-down menu will provide you with an estimated remaining time left before the force deletion becomes available.

 <br />

-A force delete can result in resources Palette provisioned being missed in the removal process.
-Verify there are no remaining Palette-provisioned resources.
+A force delete can result in Palette-provisioned resources being missed in the removal process.
+Verify there are no remaining resources.
 Use the following list to help you identify resources to remove.

 <br />